YanSokolovsky/University/BSU/OS_labs/C++98/lab_3/Readme.md

 6) Notify the main thread about outputting the results of the work (the moment of starting will occur after a part of the final array is formed (when all elements from the range [A, B] are found) (use the critical section).

 **MultElement thread should perform the following actions (To synchronize with main thread - use manual reset event and event2):**
-Wait for a signal from the main thread about the start of work (use the manual reset event).
+1) Wait for a signal from the main thread about the start of work (use the manual reset event).
-perform the product of the received digits (if any) in the initial array.
+2) Perform the product of the received digits (if any) in the initial array.
-Notify the main thread to output the result (use event2).
+3) Notify the main thread to output the result (use event2).